monarch-initiative/mondo-ingest/docs/developer/workflows.md

 ---

 ## Slurp / migration
 These workflows will determine slurpable / migratable terms.
 That is, terms that are candidates for integration into Mondo.

+#### What determines what is a slurpable / migratable term?
+To be migratable, the term (i) must not already be mapped, (ii) must not be excluded (e.g. not in `reports/%_term_exclusions.txt`), and (iii) must not be deprecated / obsolete.
+Then, (iv) there are conditions concerning its parents.
+It must either (a) have no parents, or (b) have no valid parents in Mondo (i.e. all of its parent terms are marked obsolete in Mondo), or (c) all its parents must be mapped, and at least 1 of those parent's mappings must be one of `skos:exactMatch` or `skos:NarrowMatch`.

 #### Makefile goals
 1. `slurp/%.tsv` and `slurp-%`: For a given ontology, determine all slurpable / migratable terms.
 That is, terms that are candidates for integration into Mondo.
 2. `slurp-all`: Runs slurp / migrate for all ontologies.
 3. `slurp-docs`: Creates a [page](../reports/migrate.md) listing 'n' migratable terms by ontology as well as and pages for each ontology with more detailed information.

 ## Mapping progress
 These workflows will create a [mapping progress report](../reports/unmapped.md) with statistics, with linked pages for each ontology that show unmapped terms.